monstermuffin/muffins-awesome-nas-stack/README.md

     mode: dedicated
     level: 2
 ```

+> [!IMPORTANT]
+> MANS will attempt to warn about incorrect parity var config at the start of the run, but this cannot be guaranteed.

 `cache_disks` — Any fast disk you want to send writes to, ideally this should be an NVME.
 This variable can be: